Hybrid power: Wind and diesel

 A wind-diesel hybrid power system combines diesel generators and wind turbines, usually alongside ancillary equipment such as energy storage, power converters, and various control components, to generate electricity.
 They are designed to increase capacity and reduce the cost and environmental impact of electrical generation in remote communities and facilities that are not linked to a power grid.
 Wind-diesel hybrid systems reduce reliance on diesel fuel, which creates pollution and is costly to transport.

-Wind-diesel generating systems have been under development and trialled in a number of locations during the latter part of the 20th century.
-A growing number of viable sites have been developed with increased reliability and minimized technical support costs in remote communities.

-The successful integration of wind energy with diesel generating sets relies on complex controls to ensure correct sharing of intermittent wind energy and controllable diesel generation to meet the demand of the usually variable load.
-The common measure of performance for wind diesel systems is Wind Penetration which is the ratio between Wind Power and Total Power delivered, e.g. 60% wind penetration implies that 60% of the system power comes from the wind.
-Wind Penetration figures can be either peak or long term.
-Sites such as Mawson Station, Antarctica, as well as Coral Bay and Bremer Bay in Australia have peak wind penetrations of around 90%.
-Technical solutions to the varying wind output include controlling wind output using variable speed wind turbines (e.g. Enercon, Denham, Western Australia), controlling demand such as the heating load (e.g. Mawson), storing energy in a flywheel (e.g. Powercorp, Coral Bay).
-Some installations are now being converted to wind hydrogen systems such as on Ramea in Canada which is due for completion in 2010.

 Recently, in Northern Canada wind-diesel hybrid power systems were built by the mining industry.
 In remote locations at Lac de Gras, in Canada's Northwest Territories, and Katinniq, Ungava Peninsula, Nunavik, two systems are used to save fuel at mines.
 There is another system in Argentina.

+Combined cycle hydrogen power plant

+Wind and solar power are variable renewable energy sources that aren't as consistent as base load energy and a combined cycle hydrogen power plant could help renewables by capturing excess energy, with electrolysis, when they produce too much so it can fill the gaps when they aren't producing enough.